"Life's pretty good, and why wouldn't it be? I'm a pirate after all."- Johnny Depp

 Looking at the quote above, you can see that teaching isn't for the faint of heart.
 If you're ready to become the educator you've always dreamed of being, join the crew of the CCSS Discovery with me!
 We'll start with Passion.

 According to Burgess, there are 3 types of Passion: Content, Professional, and Personal.
 However, before going into detail about these categories, Burgess decided to share with the world at large every educator's dirty little secret.
+Here it is: Educators aren't passionate about everything we teach.

 Can you believe that?!
 He said it!
 Out loud!
 (Well, in writing, but you heard the voice in your head)